perusiongreg/end-point-blog/2025/03/encoding-in-perl.md

 ### Debugging strategies

-It may not be the most correct approach, but that's what I've been using for more than a decade and works, and it's simply to use `Data::Dumper` or `Data::Dumper::Concise` and call `Dumper` on the string you want to examine.
+It may not be the most correct approach, but that's what I've been using for more than a decade and it works, and it's simple to use `Data::Dumper` or `Data::Dumper::Concise` and call `Dumper` on the string you want to examine.